-Land held for development and resale is treated by the Group as inventories which are measured at the lower of cost and net realisable value.
+Land held for development and resale is treated by the - In obtaining sufficient audit evidence: Group as inventories which are measured at the lower of cost and net realisable value.
 Cost includes the cost of acquisition, development and borrowing costs incurred during development.
 As at 30 June 2017, total inventories amounted to \$486,156,000.